 First, some polar bear facts.
 With only an estimated 20,000-25,000 polar bears left in the world, most of us will never actually get to see one in the wild.
 But if you do, you are most likely to see one in Canada where 60% of the world’s population lives.
 Where else do they live?
 Well, they also live in ice-covered Arctic seas in Alaska, Greenland, Norway, and Russia.

 Next, we flew to Churchill, Manitoba which is considered the polar bear capital of the world.
-They even have a polar bear jail where bears are kept if they get too close to town, it is captured and held in “jail” until it can be moved away from the town.
+They even have a polar bear jail.
+If a bear gets too close to town, it is captured and held in “jail” until it can be moved away from the town.

 And finally, we flew to Nanuk Lodge for 5 days of walking with polar bears, black bears, wolves, moose and millions of birds.
 The highlight was our encounter with a mother polar bear and her cub frolicking within 50 feet of us.
 Of course, the wolf pack of 18 wolves with their 10 cubs was pretty cool.
 It just doesn’t get much better.

 Polar bears are listed as Vulnerable by the IUCN.
 One of the main threats to polar bears today is humans.
 Many people irrationally fear bears because of media sensationalism.
 But more importantly, there is a huge disagreement on whether polar bear populations are declining, stable or increasing.
 How do you protect them when no one seems to agree?